 Rights and obligations

-While you are in Turkey, you need to comply with the laws and administrative requirements of the Turkish authorities if you wish to receive effective protection.
+Additionally, while you are in Türkiye, you need to comply with the laws and administrative obligations prescribed by laws.

-If you are asked to comply with a reporting duty from the Turkish authorities, you need to abide by this duty as well.
-You are obliged by law to inform the Turkish authorities of any changes to your identity information or civil status (such as address, marital status, birth and death in your family, official employment status, etc.) within 20 business days.
+- Notifying the Provincial Directorate of Population and Citizenship Affairs and the PDMM of any changes to your identity information or civil status (such as address, marital status, birth and death in your family, official employment status, etc.); and,